A car motorcycle accident presents a scenario that is far more dangerous to the motorcycle rider than it is for the car driver.

 The differences between cars and motorcycles are significant, and these differences contribute to what happens to rider when these vehicles come together in a collision.

-As an experienced Pennsylvania motorcycle accident lawyer and (motorcycle rider), I have seen hundreds of cases involving a car motorcycle accident, and I am very good with determining and presenting your case to the insurance company on how these types of collisions are the fault of the car driver.
+As an experienced motorcycle accident lawyer and motorcycle rider, I have seen hundreds of cases involving a car-motorcycle accident, and I am very good with determining and presenting your case to the insurance company on how these types of collisions are the fault of the car driver.
 Every incident is different, but there are common threads and issues that come into play when looking at a Pennsylvania motorcycle accident.

 Car – Motorcycle Accident Cause and Effect

 The average weight of a motorcycle is 400 pounds.
 The average weight of a car is 4000 pounds.
 This makes a typical car heavier than 13 motorcycles.
 Following the laws of physics, motorcycles will either be sent into uncontrolled motion or crushed by the relatively large mass of a car.
 The dimensional size discrepancy between motorcycles and cars means that a motorcycle and it’s rider could become pinned underneath the car, or between a car and another object such as a tree or building.
 This can cause permanent damage to the motorcyclist’s body.

 A car driver is protected by the frame of the car around them, while the motorcycle rider has no such protection.
 This exposes the motorcycle rider to direct contact with the car, and to being hit by flying objects.